The New Forest around Lyndhurst (4), Hampshire. Location map

 There are a number of car parks at various points along the road and it wasn't at all busy when we were here in July.

-These rather pretty cottages are on the outskirts of Lyndhurst at Swan Green.
+These rather pretty thatched cottages are on the outskirts of Lyndhurst at Swan Green.

-These ponies are wild and you should not attempt to feed them as they are unpredictable and can kick and bite.
+These ponies are wild and not at all domesticated so you should not attempt to feed them as they are unpredictable and can kick and bite.
 We saw these where the Beaulieu Road branches off the A35 at Lyndhurst but they are to be seen all over the forest on the open ground.

 This is near the Rheinfield Ornamental Drive.